Volkswagen has used the unveiling of the revised Golf to update progress on its efforts to recover from the ‘Dieselgate’ emissions-cheating crisis.

 Speaking during the reveal of the car at the brand’s Wolfsburg, Germany headquarters, Volkswagen CEO Herbert Diess said that the Golf always represents the brand as a whole and the latest car marks a new beginning, a new momentum.

-Sales are also recovering – down 1.8 per cent in July, European deliveries began growing again in August and in October were 4.4 per cent up, with 512,000 vehicles delivered.
+Sales are also recovering – down 2% in July, European deliveries began growing again in August and in October were 4% up, with 512,000 vehicles delivered.
 “I am confident that we will see an overall increase in deliveries for 2016,” he said.

 Diess also stated that the brand’s transformation is making progress – “we are becoming more competitive, more efficient and more innovative, we have established a product line organisation within just six months.
 For most of the worldwide regions we have set up tough turnaround programmes that will start to pay off next year.

 “Zukunftspakt (the name given to the turnaround plan) could become the biggest reform programme in Volkswagen’s history making the brand more competitive and future proof,” Diess added.